-Since commencing material operations in 2014, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities, establishing our corporate infrastructure and most recently, executing our Phase 1a, Phase 1b and Phase 2/3 clinical trials of atuzaginstat.
-We are expecting top line data from GAIN Phase 2/3 trial in Q4 2021 and increasing investment in new indications for atuzaginstat and clinical trials for COR588.
+Since commencing material operations in 2014, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities, establishing our corporate infrastructure and most recently, executing our Phase 1a, Phase 1b and Phase 2/3 clinical trials of atuzaginstat (COR388) and our Phase I SAD/MAD clinical trial of COR588.

 To date, we have not generated any revenue and we have never been profitable.
 We have incurred net losses since the commencement of our operations.
-As of March 31, 2021, we had an accumulated deficit of \$169.7 million.
-We incurred a net loss of \$23.1 million in the three months ended March 31, 2021.
+As of March 31, 2022, we had an accumulated deficit of \$258.2 million.
+We incurred a net loss of \$21.6 million in the three months ended March 31, 2022.
 We do not expect to generate product revenue unless and until we obtain marketing approval for and commercialize a drug candidate, and we cannot assure you that we will ever generate significant revenue or profits.

 To date, we have financed our operations primarily through the issuance and sale of convertible promissory notes and redeemable convertible preferred stock and common stock.
-From inception through March 31, 2021, we received net proceeds of approximately \$294.9 million from the issuance of redeemable convertible preferred stock, convertible promissory notes and common stock.
-This includes net proceeds of approximately \$117.6 million from the issuance and sale of common stock in a private placement to certain accredited investors received in February 2020.
+From inception through March 31, 2022, we received net proceeds of approximately \$295.5 million from the issuance of redeemable convertible preferred stock, convertible promissory notes and common stock.